 Flawless is a UK-based brand that offers vegan beauty and body products.
 One of the essential items they offer is their range of lip balms.
 Coming in five different flavors, each container supports your zero-waste journey.
 The brand uses cruelty-free and palm-oil-free ingredients in its products.

 Each vegan lip balm is also carefully handmade.
 One of the top challenges people have with accessing zero-waste swaps is the pricing.
-Flawless set out to not only provide zero-waste products but also make them affordable.
+Flawless set out to provide zero-waste products and make them affordable.

 Unlike many conventional and zero-waste lip balm tubes, Flawless uses aluminum tins.
-So instead of getting the regular lip balm tube, each purchase from Flawless comes in a recycled aluminum tin.
-Flawless uses ingredients such as coconut oil, mango butter, and vitamin e in its zero-waste lip balms.
+So, instead of getting the regular lip balm tube, each purchase from Flawless comes in a recycled aluminum tin.
+Flawless uses coconut oil, mango butter, and vitamin E ingredients in its zero-waste lip balms.

 With each use, you get nourishment, moisture, and fruity scents.
-If you want to gift it to someone, you can also consider the gift sets the brand offers.
+If you want to gift it to someone, you can also consider the brand's gift sets.

 This brand’s natural lip product comes in a set of two.
-Depending on the scent mix you want, you can choose the bundle you wish to purchase.
-This brand uses natural ingredients such as organic beeswax, organic coconut oil, shea butter, vitamin e oil, and natural fruit flavor.
+You can choose the bundle you wish to purchase depending on the scent mix you want.
+This brand uses natural ingredients such as organic beeswax, organic coconut oil, shea butter, vitamin E oil, and natural fruit flavor.
 The shea butter and coconut oil mix offer intense moisturizing properties.

 Also, the natural fruit flavor gives each zero-waste lip balm a sweet, subtle scent and flavor.
 This lip balm’s moisturizing properties mean you don’t have to reapply it every few minutes.
-Even during cold and dry days, the oil blend offers adequate lip protection.
+The oil blend offers adequate lip protection even during cold and dry days.

 Farmstead Apothecary uses biodegradable paper tubes for its zero-waste packaging.
 By prioritizing plant-based ingredients, the brand minimizes its environmental impact.